 ILSR’s On-Farm Composting & Compost Use Webinar Series features experts from across the industry and covers the ins and outs of on-farm composting and compost use.
-In the fourth webinar of the series, Compost & Soil Health: Restoring Health and Rebalancing the Climate, presenters Calla Rose Ostrander and Jean Bonhotal will present the benefits composting provides to the soil, plants and the climate.
+In the fourth webinar of the series, Compost & Soil Health: Restoring Health and Rebalancing the Climate, presenters Calla Rose Ostrander and Jean Bonhotal presented the benefits composting provides to the soil, plants and the climate.

 Calla Rose Ostrander

 Calla Rose is a Strategic Advisor to individuals and organizations dedicated to the well-being of people and planet.
 She specializes in climate change and agricultural policy, science communications and movement building.
 Since 2013 she has worked to support the advancement of carbon farming, compost production and climate beneficial material economies in California.
 In partnership with John Wick and the partner organizations of the Marin Carbon Project, Calla Rose has supported the successful scaling of regenerative agriculture to the state scale through strategic organization, economic development, local and state policy, and communications.

 The live webinar took place on:

 The fee for this webinar is $20.
 Participation in this series is free for farmers (use code FARMER).

 Please fill out this form if you are in need of a subsidized ticket.